 Susan is an attorney with over 30 years of experience in the public and private sectors, with an expertise in international economic sanctions.
 She has worked extensively with non-profit organizations providing a wide range of services in countries subject to U.S. and U.N. sanctions.
 While in private practice, she served various non-profits as pro bono counsel.
 Susan graduated from Tufts University, received her J.D. from the George Washington University where she was a member of the Law Review, and earned an M.A. from the Johns Hopkins University School of Advanced International Studies.

 Anam Rahman, Esq.

-Anam is a Senior Associate at the law firm Calderón Seguin PLC and an Adjunct Professor at Law at Georgetown Law School.
-Her immigration practice covers a broad array of matters but primarily consists of direct representation of asylum-seekers at affirmative, defensive, and appellate stages.
-As an immigration attorney and immigrant herself, Anam has first-hand experience with the obstacles and struggles of asylum-seekers that drives her passion for ASAP’s mission.
+Anam is a Senior Associate at the law firm Calderón Seguin PLC and an Adjunct Professor of Law at Georgetown Law School.
+Her immigration practice covers a broad array of matters but primarily consists of direct representation of asylum seekers at affirmative, defensive, and appellate stages.
+As an immigration attorney and immigrant herself, Anam has first-hand experience with the obstacles and struggles of asylum seekers that drives her passion for ASAP’s mission.
 She received her law degree from The George Washington University Law School, and her bachelor’s degree magna cum laude from The George Washington University.

 Tracey has been an active member in her community, church, and various volunteer groups for more than twenty years.
 She has a BA in Economics and a Masters in Community Planning from the University of Maryland.
 Prior to her job as a stay-at-home mom, Tracey worked for a non-profit in Chester, PA administering a program offering financial assistance and credit counseling to low income home buyers.
 Tracey lives near Washington, D.C., and is proud to serve as an ASAP board member.